nmduc/deep-ternary/README.md

 Alternatively, you can write your own DataLoader to load and feed your network from your own dataset.

 A sample hdf5 database, with 2000 32x32 image patches, is provided in data folder.
+Note that this small database is just a sample to show how the data should be prepared, and it is too small to train a well-performing model.

-Note that in order to get good model, a much larger training database is necessary.
+In order to get good model, a much larger training database is necessary.
+To reproduce the results reported in the paper, you are recommended to download the dataset with 5 million patches from the following link: https://etrovub-my.sharepoint.com/:u:/g/personal/mdnguyen_etrovub_be/Eep0VK1VHK5Mtnpo4TliM6gBiJLb6nV2eQAusI1nYFyXXg?e=q4t4fY

 ### Configurations
 The configs.py file sets all the default configurations and hyper-parameters.